raylutz/audit-engine-docsite/docs/user-guide/targetmapper_app.md

 There are a number of special operations that deviate from the primary flow and the defined operations.

+### No styles-to-contests available

-1. **No styles-to-contests available.** For normal operations, the list of contests is defined for each style.
+For normal operations, the list of contests is defined for each style.
 This will limit the contests in the contest-options pane to only those that are defined.
 However, if the contests are not defined for each style, then it is most convenient to obtain this information from the mapping process.
 This can commonly occur when no CVR exists.
 Please note: Running in this mode will require more diligence because one extremely helpful piece of information is missing.

 1. The difference in operation is that the next contest must be more carefully checked each time and not just use "Next" to go to the next contest.
 2. The pie chart symbol in the style list normally shows the completion of each style (both pages) will it not know when the full set of contests has been mapped, so this symbol may not ever show completion (green checkmark)
 3. Make sure job settings includes 'define_style_to_contests_from_map' = TRUE
 4. When the stage 'import_targetmap' is run, it will also create the style_to_contests data.
 5. The redline proofs and option proof report will require careful scrutiny to check that all contests are included for each style.

+### Change the styles in the job

-2. **Change of styles.** It is fairly common for an initial set of styles to be defined, and the mapping completed for those styles, and then later, additional styles are added.
+It is fairly common for an initial set of styles to be defined, and the mapping completed for those styles, and then later, additional styles are added.

 1. Consider the case when ballot_id numbers are used twice in the project for different ballots.
 Assume that these were initially thought to be repeats of the same ballots, but later, it was determined that the ballots that use the same numbers are of different ballots.
 Then, the ballot_id values can be modified based on the set so these no longer have the same identifiers.
 Further, we assume that additional styles are found among the newly renamed ballots.
 2. The stages of AuditEngine should be re-run and ballots style templates generated.
 The new styles should have distinctive style identifiers.
 Run the stage "build_targetmapper_package" and generate a new package for TargetMapper.
 3. Click "File - Update Database".
 This should then show the new styles in the Style List.

+### Adopt an existing Targetmap from another job

+Sometime a targetmap needs to be adopted from a prior job and then enhanced in the current job.
+This can occur when the prior job is locked, and we do not want to modify it, and then us it in the current job with enhancements.
+For this special operation, use the following procedure:

+1. In AuditEngine settings, set the '**adopt_from_jobname**' to the core job name of the prior job that the targetmap should be adopted from.
+2. In AuditEngine settings, set '**enable_adopt_targetmap**' to True.
+This will pull in the target map from the other location and create the file '**adopted_targetmap.json**' in the current job.
+3. In TargetMapper, select the function **File - Adopt Targetmap** -- This will the file **'adopted_targetmap.json'** as the starting point, along with all other files in the map/ folder, in the operation of TargetMapper.
+4. After editing the map, TargetMapper will write the file '**targetmap.json**' and will never alter the file '**adopted_targetmap.json**'